-‘World is watching’: Fears grow of a huge Gaza invasion by Israel
+Fears of a ground invasion of Gaza grow as Israel vows ‘mighty vengeance’

 Iran’s foreign ministry spokesman Nasser Kanaani said, “Today’s operation created a new page in the field of resistance and armed operation against occupiers.”

-In Lebanon’s Palestinian refugee camps, hundreds took to the streets to celebrate the Hamas operation.
+In Lebanon’s Palestinian refugee camps, hundreds also took to the streets to celebrate the Hamas operation.

 Ali Abunimah, the co-founder of The Electronic Intifada website, said 80 years of Israeli repression and “massacres” in Palestine was the reason behind the violence carried out on Saturday.